chaitanyavp/vapour-flow/README.md

 5. Run app.py
 6. Compile and run GuiCreator.java

+The Steam User ID that the program asks for is the 64-bit number associated with your Steam profile, and the AppID can be found in the url of any game's store page.

-Disclaimer: If you decide to fork and use this program, you will be using your own Steam API key and I am not responsible for any breaches of Valve's terms and conditions you may do.
-Please read their API terms before using.
+Disclaimer: If you decide to fork and use this program, you will be using your own Steam API key and I am not responsible for any breaches of Valve's terms and conditions you may decide to do.
+Please read their API terms before proceeding.